Nertonm/Exercism_Solutions/README.md

 # Exercism_Solutions

-My goal is to do one per  .
+My goal is to do one per day.